Bỏ qua đến nội dung

 Part 2: Build a Car Monitoring Dashboard

-Now comes the fun part – creating an intuitive interface to monitor your car.
+Now for the fun part – creating a visual interface to monitor your car.

 Step 2.1: Install Required Custom Cards

-A beautiful dashboard requires these 3 custom cards:
+A beautiful dashboard needs these 3 custom cards:

 1. Open HACSFrontend tab